 Finally, in Table 2 we report the results of decomposing the aggregate change in log skill intensity between 1996 and 2007 into between and within-firm changes.
 We use firm-level employment shares as weights.
-As can be seen from the first row, overall skill intensity in French manufacturing increased by around 8 percent during this period.32 Within-firm changes accounted for an 18-percent increase, but reallocation towards more labor-intensive firms mitigated the within-firm change by around 7 percent and exit of skill-intensive firms reduced the aggregate effect by another 3 percent.
+As can be seen from the first row, overall skill intensity in French manufacturing increased by around 8 percentage points during this period.35 Within-firm changes accounted for an 18-percentage-point increase, but reallocation towards more labor-intensive firms mitigated the within-firm change by around 7 percentage points and exit of skill-intensive firms reduced the aggregate effect by another 3 percentage points.

-In the other columns we further decompose the change in skill intensity into contributions stemming from non-importers; importers from labor-abundant countries; importers from skill-abundant countries; and importers from both sets of locations.
+In the other columns we further decompose the change in skill intensity into contributions stemming from non-importers; importers from skill-abundant countries; importers from both labor-abundant and skill-abundant locations and exclusive importers from labor-abundant countries (a marginal category, which we add for completeness).
 Importers from both sets of locations accounted for almost 40 percent (0.37=0.029/0.078) of the total increase in skill intensity.
-Moreover, for importers from both sets of countries increases in firm-level skill intensity accounted for the bulk of the increase in aggregate skill intensity: within-firm changes lead to a 9-percent increase in overall skill intensity, while entry of less skill-intensive and exit of more skill-intensive firms reduced the total effect of importing from this category on aggregate skill intensity to 2.9 percent.
+Moreover, for importers from both sets of countries increases in firm-level skill intensity accounted for the bulk of the increase in aggregate skill intensity: within-firm changes lead to a 9-percentage-point increase in overall skill intensity, while entry of less skill-intensive and exit of more skill-intensive firms reduced the total effect of importing from this category on aggregate skill intensity to 2.9 percentage points.
 Exclusive importers from the set of skill-abundant locations also contributed to a 2.8 percent increase in total skill intensity.
 However, for these firms within-firm changes in skill intensity were zero, and the increase is explained by relatively labor-intensive firms exiting from this category.
-In line with our model, many of these firms started to also import from labor-abundant countries and moved into the category of firms importing from both sets of locations.33
+In line with our model, many of these firms started to also import from labor-abundant countries and moved into the category of firms importing from both sets of locations.36